Permanent Make Up in Zurich

 What has permanent make-up to offer?

-The pigmentation of a PMU results in a permanent and enhanced shading of the eyebrows, lips and eyelashes.
-Regarding eyelids and lips, pigmentation of eyelid lines and lip contours is very much in vogue.
+By pigmenting a PMU, you get a permanently durable and enhanced shading of the eyebrows, lips and lash line.
+For the eyelids and lips, pigmentation of eyeliner as well as lip liner is very much in trend.

 Durability of permanent make-up